lkpanganiban/sample-python-binary/README.md

 2. More [info](https://github.com/Nuitka/Nuitka)

 ## License File
 The license file which is the `sample_license` contains the `LICENSE_EXPIRY` key.
 This uses a binary string under the `modules/settings.py` to decrypt the license file.
 The encryption and decryption is done using the `cryptography` library.

+## Usage
+After creating the binary, it requires a `sample_license` file.
+- Index Directory
+    ```
+    binary-exec index-directory <directory-path>
+    ```